Homemade Authentic Taboon Bread Recipe

 Homemade Taboon Bread: An Authentic Recipe to Make at Home

-When I decided to make the classic Muskan bread recipe, I was determined to bake it myself without using a taboon or pizza oven.
+When I started making this traditional taboon bread recipe, I was determined to bake it without a taboon or pizza oven since using a traditional one couldn’t access both.
 The challenge was to find a way to bake it at home.
 So, I came up with a solution that might surprise you!
 I collected medium-sized river rocks from my backyard and washed and sanitized them.
 Then, I placed them on a cast iron grate that I borrowed from my barbecue and put the grate on the bottom shelf of the oven.
 I turned the stove to 500°F and waited until the rocks became hot before switching to a high broil.
 Once the dough was ready, I placed it on the rocks and let it cook for less than two minutes.

 Of course, you could also use a pizza stone, but you must ensure the oven is scorching hot.
 My only challenge was that my range was set to a low temperature, which caused the dough to flatten more than I wanted.
 However, I didn’t want to risk changing the placement of the dough on the rocks, so I decided to make the bread slightly thicker.
 Despite this, the bread still came out delicious!